Q1. What is the difference between torque and power?

 None of the above.

-Q24.
-Which type of bearing is commonly used in high-speed applications?
+Q29.
+Which type of compressor is commonly used in refrigeration systems?